csimes/workout-log/readme.md

  # Workout Log Endpoints
+ This is the server side to the Workout Log project.
+The repo for the client side can be found here: https://github.com/csimes/workout-log-client
  */user/register* Endpoint (POST) - Allows a new user to be created with a username and password.
  ![Image](./images/image1.png)